That “shoes” metaphor: yes, it’s a cliché.

 Exercising empathy directly affects business results

-His response was, according to Bloomberg, one of the worst-ever corporate PR disasters.
-The business cost is clear in the media headlines: “United Airlines Suffers Near $1bn Loss in Value”, “United Airlines CEO Apologises Once Again as Profits Fall 69%”, “United Shares Slide as PR Nightmare Catches Up With Investors”.
+The episode was serious enough.
+What made it worse was the CEO’s response.
+Oscar Munoz showed no remorse initially.
+His statements were defensive rather than empathetic.
+Bloomberg described his response as one of the worst corporate PR disasters on record.
+The business cost tells the full story: “United Airlines Suffers Near $1bn Loss in Value.”
+“United Airlines CEO Apologises Once Again as Profits Fall 69%.”
+“United Shares Slide as PR Nightmare Catches Up With Investors.”

 Practising empathy at work and in everyday life